 With the shoe being designed for outdoor surfaces, durability was a key priority during the crafting of this model.
 A common complaint echoed about the shoe tends to be about its "clunkiness", but what some users would consider "clunkiness" is easily forgivable when you realize how well these shoes hold up.
 These shoes will support you in the long run, giving you that extra peace of mind as you go that extra mile

 The Nike Air Max 2016 will provide suitable protection for your feet.
 Flyknit tends to be very lightweight

 , which would naturally draw a few concerns regarding the protection factor of the shoe, but rest assured, your foot will have nothing to fear once slipped inside these shoes.

 "Springy" is a term often associated with this shoe.
 You're able to hit the pavement without the pavement hitting you back.
 The response from these shoes allows you to be in complete control of your movement.
 The last thing any runner needs is dead weight on their feet, completely ruining what would potentially be a good run.
 These shoes will "converse" with you and willingly oblige to any and all demands of movement you may have.

 The mixture of inner cushioning and flexibility of the upper gives your feet great support.
 Keep in mind this shoe is a low cut shoe, and it excels well for what it is.

 .
-Pavement, road, and other similar surfaces is where this shoe will shine.
+Pavement, road and other similar surfaces are where this shoe will shine.
 Not exactly a trail shoe, but very close.
 Tackling concrete and other common urban obstacles, this shoe will make you forget the rough terrain and surfaces that your outsole grows more familiar with each step.

 Air Max 2016 is by no means a bargain bin running shoe, but the benefit that comes with a higher price tag is the amount of value the shoe returns right out of the box.
 The price tag is honestly justifiable with knowing what the shoe gives back.